sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

 ### Qualitative Analysis

 After scraping and collecting the product review data, the next step was to analyze the data qualitatively.
 Our intention was to see if among the reviews, any common complaints of the products aligned with our intended positioning and key value points of our product that would enter the market.

+Before we webscraped began to analyze the reviews, we purchased and tested our competitor yokes to generate exploratory hypotheses of what common complaints of the competitor products would exist that align with our key value points of our prototype.
+We coded each of the reviews if they contained each of these topics and calculated the percentage of reviews that each topic was observed.
+Furthermore we were able to test our hypotheses by assesing the proportion of positvely coded reviews for each topic.

+Given this context of trying to asses product-market fit, we choose to only analyze reviews with 3 stars or under.
+We made this assumption because we assumed if reviews 3 stars or under mentioned the topics of interest, it would be more meaningful relative to influencing purchasing descisions than reviews with 4 or 5 stars.
+We assumed that reviews with 4 or 5 stars, the negative sentiment caused by the topic would not be significant enough to sway a purchasing decision.
+Furthermore instead of these reviews possibly inflating the occurance of reviews expressing negative sentiment along our target topics, we did not include these in our analysis sample.

 The key pain points we inspected each review to contain included:

-confirmatory topics
-3 stars or lower

 #### Yoke Smoothness Issues:

 The primary improved value point of our product entering the market was an improved smoothness and quality of the pitch action.

 Thus, for each of our competitor yokes, we inspected every review to see if it contained negative sentiment and customer dissatisfaction with the quality and feel of the controller's yoke, especially concerning its pitch axis.
 Specifically reviews were flagged if they included complaints regarding the smoothness, stickiness, jerkiness, or any issues related to being stuck or unresponsive with the yoke's pitch axis.
 Additionally reviews mentioning specifc issues regarding the pitch auto-centering or "center-dent" and elevator axis negatively affecting the yokes performance.

-The percentage of reviews with flags were calculated for each yoke and described in the graphs above.
+The results are shown below and described in the graphs above.

----

-You're analyzing Amazon reviews for the Turtle Beach Velocity One: A yoke and controller designed for flight simulation.
-I'm interested in determining if customers are expressing dissatisfaction with the quality and feel of the controller's yoke, especially concerning its pitch axis.
-Specifically, I want to know if there are complaints regarding the smoothness, stickiness, jerkiness, or any issues related to being stuck or unresponsive with the yoke's pitch axis.
-Additionally, I'm interested in whether customers are mentioning problems with the center dent or centering of the yoke's pitch axis.
-Furthermore, please identify if there are any complaints about the elevator axis affecting the yoke's performance.
-If any of the mentioned issues are present in the reviews, classify the response as 'Yes.'
-Otherwise, classify it as 'No.'
+Honeycomb Yoke: 31% (25/82) of reviews (3 stars or lower) mention the yoke smoothness and related problems as an issue.

+Thrustmaster Boeing: 10% (5/50) of reviews (3 stars or lower) mention the yoke smoothness and related problems as an issue.

+Turtle Beach Velocity One: 30% (52/174) of reviews (3 stars or lower) mention the yoke smoothness and related problems as an issue.

 #### Realism:

 One assumption we held for our product was that due to the construction and improved mechanics, it would offer a more realistic flight simulation experience relative to our competitor yokes.
 Thus, we analyzed each review for the competiotor yokes to see if they contained dissatisfaction with realistic esperience provided by the yoke and if the yoke's construction fails to effectively stimulate a real-life flight experience.
 For the 3 competitors here is what we found:

 Velocity One: 6% (10/174) of reviews (3 stars or lower) mention realism as an issue.

-Thrustmaster Boeing: (0/50) - reviews (3 stars or lower) did not find explicit mentions of a poor realistic experience for this yoke.
+Thrustmaster Boeing: 0% (0/50) of reviews (3 stars or lower) did not find explicit mentions of a poor realistic experience for this yoke.

 Honeycomb Alpha: 13% (11/82) of reviews (3 stars or lower) mention realism as an issue.

----

-You're analyzing Amazon reviews for the Turtle Beach Velocity One: a yoke and controller designed for flight simulation.
-I'm interested in determining if customers express dissatisfaction, particularly with the realism of the experience provided by the yoke.
-Specifically, I want to know if customers complain that the yoke fails to simulate real-life flight experiences effectively.
-If any of these issues are mentioned in the reviews, classify the response as 'Yes'.
-Otherwise, classify it as 'No'.

 #### Pitch axis is too short

 Particularly with the Velocity One, we wanted to explore explicitly if customers thought the travel in the pitch axis was too short.
 We hypothesized that short pitch travel was a facet of poor realism which is detailed further down this list.
 Ultimately we found no reviews in our analysis with this specific complaint.

----

-You're analyzing Amazon reviews for the Turtle Beach Velocity One: A yoke and controller designed for flight simulation.
-I'm interested in determining if customers are expressing dissatisfaction specifically with the length of travel of the Yokes pitch axis, specifically complaints that the length is too short.
-A sufficient length of travel for the Yokes pitch axis is crucial for providing a realistic and immersive flight simulation experience.
-If this is present in the review, classify the response as 'Yes'.
-Otherwise, classify it as 'No'.

 #### Looks or feels like a toy & issues with plastic construction

 Another hypothesis we had for the Velocity One yoke was that customwers could be displeased with its plastic construction and orientation as more of a gaming console controler vs a virtual flight simulation controller.
 Reviews with complaints of its appearance, the physical feel of the yoke and comments that characterize the yoke as "Toyish" and dissatisfactions regarding its plastic construction.
 Ultimatley we found that 16% (27/174) of Velocity One reviews (3 stars or lower) mention the yoke plastic, toy-like construction and related build quality as an issue.

----

-You're analyzing Amazon reviews for the Turtle Beach Velocity One: a yoke and controller designed for flight simulation.
-I'm interested in determining if customers express dissatisfaction, particularly with the appearance and feel of the yoke.
-This includes complaints that the yoke looks or feels like a toy and grievances about its plastic construction.
-If any of these issues are present in the review, classify the response as 'Yes'.
-Otherwise, classify it as 'No'

 #### Grinding and Noisy:

-You're analyzing Amazon reviews for the Honeycomb Aeronautical Alpha Yoke: a yoke and controller designed for flight simulation.
-I'm interested in determining if customers express dissatisfaction, particularly with the quality and feel of the yoke's pitch axis.
-More Specifically, I want to know if customers complain that using the pitch axis is noisy or there is grinding in moving the yoke laterally.
-If any of these issues are mentioned in the reviews, classify the response as 'Yes'.
-Otherwise, classify it as 'No'
+Specific to the Honeycomb Alpha, real life testing of the product found it's pitch axis to be particularly noisy and sometimes exhibiting a grinding feeling.
+We wanted to test if this was a common complaint amongst consumers of this yoke.
+We analyzed reviews of the Honeycomb Alpha to see any reviews mentioned a grinding feeling or noise when moving the yoke laterally.
+Our analysis found that 4% (3/82) of reviews (3 stars or lower) mentioned the yokes' pitch axis grinding and being noisy.

 #### Pitch is too strong (Travel is too heavy):

-You're analyzing Amazon reviews for the Honeycomb Aeronautical Alpha Yoke: a yoke and controller designed for flight simulation.
-I'm interested in determining if customers express dissatisfaction, particularly with the quality and feel of the yoke, focusing on its pitch axis.
-Specifically, I want to know if customers complain about resistance or difficulty when moving the yoke's pitch axis up or down.
-If any of these issues are mentioned in the reviews, classify the response as 'Yes'.
-Otherwise, classify it as 'No'
+In addition to the grinding and noisiness of the pitch action in the Honeycomb yoke, we found the weighting to be relatively heavy compared to the other yoke options.
+We wondered if this too was a common complaint of users so we analyzed each review to see if it conained negative sentiment towards the resistance or difficulty when moving the pitch axis up and down.
+We found that 22% (18/82) of reviews (3 stars or lower) mention the pitch is too strong as an issue.

 #### Pitch Stickiness

-You're analyzing Amazon reviews for the Thrustmaster TCA Yoke Boeing Edition: a yoke and controller designed for flight simulation.
-I'm interested in determining if customers express dissatisfaction, particularly with the quality and feel of the yoke's pitch axis.
-Specifically, I want to know if customers complain that using the pitch axis is sticky or that there is friction in moving the yoke laterally.
-If any of these issues are mentioned in the reviews, classify the response as 'Yes'.
-Otherwise, classify it as 'No'
+Specific to the Thrustmaster Boeing, our time testing the product revealed a sometimes sticky feeling when moving the pitch axis laterally.
+We tested this claim for and analyzed each review for negative sentiment revolving around a high degree of friction or "stickineess" in moving the yoke laterally.
+We found that 6% (3/50) of reviews (3 stars or lower) mention stickiness of the yoke as an issue.